ocean-perception/bayesian-inference/README.md

 ```

 # Usage
-The current implementation is separated into tree commands: train, predict and join_predictions.
+(TODO: Improve this section) The current implementation is separated into three commands: train, predict and join_predictions.
 They use the same syntax to define inputs, outputs, training/inference parameters, etc. For a complete list of all the available features and flags please run any of the modules with the ` --help ` flag

 ## Configuration file
 To supply the program arguments, you can use a YAML configuration file like the one below.
 Alternatively, you can also provide some or all argument via command-line.